pip-services/pip-services-docs/content/en/python/tutorials/data_microservice/step7.md

 gitUrl: "https://github.com/pip-services-samples/service-beacons-python"
 ---

 To run our microservice, we need to add just one last bit of code.
-In the bin folder, create a run.js file with the following:
+In the bin folder, create a run.js file with the following code:

 **/bin/main.py**